zaneGittins/Huntress/README.md

 * File: Recursive listing of files and hashes of those files given a top level directory.
 * LogonEvent: 4624 events from the Security.evtx log.
 * Prefetch: Windows Prefetch for Windows 10 hosts.
 Currently does not support older operating systems.
+* Process: Currently running processes.
+* RecentDocs: Recent documents accessed by users of the host.
 * Registry: Values and subkeys for a given registry key.
 * ScheduledTasks: Scheduled tasks and actions for those tasks.
 * Service: Information on currently installed services.
 State, path to executable (when applicable), display name.
+* StartupPrograms: Programs that start at boot.
+* WordTrustedDocs: Word documents trusted by users of the host.

 Current development modules include: